starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-sample/README.md

 ## Application Features

 Congratulations!
-Your Data Analyst Assistant now provides:
+Your Data Analyst Assistant can provide you with the following conversational experience:

 - **Conversational interface with an agent responding to user questions**